hlynch/Biometry2021/docs/Week-4-lab.md

 <img src="Week-4-lab_files/figure-html/unnamed-chunk-7-1.png" width="672" />

 Notice how the likelihood curve for $\sigma^{2}$ is not symmetric.
-While we will not discuss the likelihood ratio test more formally until next week, notice how a horizontal line drawn at some higher value (which represents the likelihood of an alternative hypothesis) yields a fairly symmetric confidence interval for $\mu$ but a highly assymetric confidence interval for $\sigma^{2}$.
-Confidence intervals do not have to be symmatric!
+While a horizontal line drawn at some higher value (which represents the likelihood of an alternative hypothesis) yields a fairly symmetric confidence interval for $\mu$, the assymetry of the likleihood surface yields a highly assymetric confidence interval for $\sigma^{2}$.
+Confidence intervals do not have to be symmetric! **However**, immediately in the vicinity of the minimum, the liklelihood surface **is** approximately quadratic and symmetric.
+We will use this fact in a second.

 In this case, the bivariate likelihood surface shows no correlation between $\mu$ and $\sigma^{2}$, but this is not always the case.
 Sometimes you get strong correlations among parameter estimates and get diagonal "ridges" in parameter space.
 In this case, it is important to distinguish between the likelihood profile and likellihood slices. (see Bolker!)
 The likelihood surface need not even have a single maximum; there could be several peaks which makes it difficult to define the MLE or its confidence intervals.
 If there are strong tradeoffs between parameter values, it is often better to discuss the MLEs in terms of a confidence region, which is the envelop of parameter space that you are [insert confidence limit here] percent certain contains the true combination of population parameter values.